Wednesday, March 20, 2013

 Tuesday, March 12, 2013

-This bread got rave reviews from my family and from the two friends I shared some with which means one thing- this recipe is a keeper.
+This bread got rave reviews from my family and from two friends (tasters) which means one thing- this recipe is a keeper.
 This bread got 5 stars at allrecipes from over 4,000 people so it's safe to assume you can make this bread knowing it will turn out a-okay.
 Warning: this bread disappears within seconds.

 zucchini bread (allrecipes.com)